-After my extensive study on ›Consuming Whiteness‹, I have planned a new project.
+After my extensive study on ›Consuming Whiteness‹, I have tackled a new project.
 Here is an excerpt from the project outline:

 Exception or Exemption?

 The Broome Pearling Industry and the ›White Australia‹ Policy

 In 1899, a journalist investigated the north-western pearling industry.
 The three-part report published in the Melbourne ›Age‹ described Broome as a scenery that »would utterly puzzle the cleverest ethnologist« due to it »mixing of nationalities and hybrids«, which would continue »until Mongrelia is literally the name which should be applied to the region«.1 The reporter concluded his observations of the pearling industry – whose treatment of the Indigenous Australians he described as »a blot upon Australia«2 – with an emphatic demand for a ›whitening‹ of an industry that he considered »a menace to the future welfare of the continent« and »suicidal« with regard to »national progress«.3 This view of the situation corresponded with the long-term opposition of the Labor Party.
 From the first debates about an amendment to the Immigration Restriction Bill exempting the pearling industry, members of the Labor Party emphasized not only the socio-economic effects of a continued introduction of ›coloured labour‹ – the substratification of the society with a class of workers undercutting the wages of the ›white‹ workers; they, too, argued »on ground of racial contamination« and racial hygiene.4